cubosphere/cubosphere-code/.github/ISSUE_TEMPLATE/wiki-edit-request.md

 ---
 name: Wiki edit request
-about: Report about problem on cubosphere wiki
+about: Report a problem on the Cubosphere wiki
-title: "[WIKI]"
-labels: wiki
+labels: "T: Wiki"
-assignees: cddepppp256

 ---